balena-io/etcher/docs/USER-DOCUMENTATION.md

 Etcher User Documentation
 =========================

-This document contains application documented oriented to Etcher users.
+This document contains how-tos and FAQs oriented to Etcher users.

 Deactivate desktop shortcut prompt on GNU/Linux
 -----------------------------------------------